NOAA-EDAB/eofindices/README.md

 ## Usage

 * See the [vignette](https://NOAA-EDAB.github.io/eofindices/articles/eofindices.html) for a walkthrough of the functions
-* See the [worked example](https://NOAA-EDAB.github.io/eofindices/articles/workedExample.html) for details on how to use this package.
+* See the most recent [worked example](https://NOAA-EDAB.github.io/eofindices/articles/workedExample2021.html) for details on how to use this package.
-* or the [Tech doc](https://NOAA-EDAB.github.io/tech-doc/primary-production-required.html) for overview of the methodology
+* or the [Tech doc](https://NOAA-EDAB.github.io/tech-doc/ecosystem-overfishing.html) for overview of the methodology

 Footnote: